datcuandrei/ccdoom/README.md

 > ccdoom build 0.3-alpha (built on 1 Sep 2021) running ZDoom with SpongeBob-Doom2 mod on Debian 11 Bullseye.

 ## Building
-In order to build ccdoom, all you need is basically a jdk.
+In order to build ccdoom, all you need is basically a JDK.

 The way I build ccdoom, is through the Python script provided.
 The script is supposed to help the developer to easily build and compile ccdoom, and at the same time offer the freedom to add or remove anything he wants.